Claude Hettier de Boislambert: Diplomacy and the Order if the Liberation

 The 1958 general election represented a popular endorsement, by a sufficient albeit far from overwhelming majority, for a return to national leadership by Charles de Gaulle and for the new constitution which gave the president very significantly increased executive powers.
 Claude Hettier de Boislambert had been a regular traveller to Africa since the 1920s and had acquired a profound knowledge of the continent.
 On 14 June 1960 the Général appointed him Ambassador and High Representative to the newly reconfigured Mali Federation.
 After its dissolution he served French ambassador to Dakar (Senegal) till 1962.

 On 22 August 1962 the Général appointed Claude Hettier de Boislambert to the position of Grand Chancellor of the [highly prestigious] Order of Liberation.
 His mandate would be renewed four times.
 The only higher rank in the order was that of Grand Master, which was held by Charles de Gaulle himself.
 After the general died in November 1970 the council of the order determined that there could be no successor Grand Master.
 The Grand Chancellor remained in post till 1978, however.
 He did not view the role simply as a sinecure.
-He oversaw a restoration of the Hôtel des Invalides and the Robert de Cotte Paviliion in which he installed, in 1967, the Chancellry of the Order of Liberation.
+He oversaw a restoration of the Hôtel des Invalides and the Robert de Cotte Pavilion in which he installed, in 1967, the Chancellry of the Order of Liberation.
 In 1970 he and his wife Odette created the Musée de l'Ordre de la Libération at Les Invalides.

 He caused particular consternation among members of the Gaulliste old-guard at the time of the 1974 presidential election when he gave his support not to the Gaulliste candidate, Jacques Chaban-Delmas (who came a very distant third) but to the intellectually assertive young upstart Independent Republican candidate, Valéry Giscard d'Estaing (who - very narrowly - won).

 Claude Hettier de Boislambert died in Paris in 1986.
 His body was buried at Sallenelles Calvados.